||U.S. Department of State Travel Advisory - Mexico

 Quintana Roo - Cancun, Cozumel, Playa del Carmen, Riviera Maya and Tulum are the major cities/travel destinations in Quintana Roo: No advisory is in effect.

-Baja California (north) - Tijuana, Ensenada and Mexicali are major cities/travel destinations in the state of Baja California :
+Baja California (North) - Tijuana, Rosarito, Ensenada and Mexicali are major cities/travel destinations in the state of Baja California:

-You should exercise caution in the northern state of Baja California, particularly at night.
-Criminal activity along highways and at beaches is a continuing security concern.
-In 2013, homicide rates in Tijuana and Rosarito increased 48 percent and 67 percent compared to the previous year, according to the Baja State Secretariat for Public Security, and both cities experienced further increases in homicide rates during the first half of 2014.
+Exercise caution in the northern state of Baja California, particularly at night.
+Criminal activity along highways is a continuing security concern.
+According to the Baja State Secretariat for Public Security, from January to October 2014 Tijuana and Rosarito experienced increasing homicide rates compared to the same period in the previous year.
 While most of these homicides appeared to be targeted criminal organization assassinations, turf battles between criminal groups have resulted in violent crime in areas frequented by U.S. citizens.
 Shooting incidents, in which innocent bystanders have been injured, have occurred during daylight hours.

 Chihuahua - Ciudad Juarez, Chihuahua City and Copper Canyon are the major cities/travel destinations in Chihuahua:

 Defer non-essential travel to the state of Coahuila except the city of Saltillo, where you should exercise caution.
 Violence and criminal activity along the highways are continuing security concerns, particularly along the northern border between Piedras Negras and Nuevo Laredo.
-The state of Coahuila continues to experience high rates of violent crimes and narcotics-related murders.
-Criminal organizations continue to compete for territory and coveted border crossings to the United States.
-Violent crime, including murder, kidnapping, and armed carjacking, continues to be a concern.
+The state of Coahuila continues to experience high rates of violent crime, including murder, kidnapping, and armed carjacking.

 Nuevo Leon - Monterrey is a major city/travel destination in Nuevo Leon: